Louis-Pujol/cython_ncells_from_cells/README.md

 10000000 points: python: 5.019 s, cython: 0.869 s, ratio: 5.776
 ```

-UPDATE (01/03/2024) : An attempt to solve the problems raised in https://github.com/pyvista/pyvista/issues/2330 ,defined a `JaggedArray` class that wraps a connectivity array + offsets (1d int array with the list of successive offsets) and act as a "list of irregular faces", in particular it is compatible with `.from_irregular_faces`
+UPDATE (01/03/2024) : An attempt to solve the problem raised in https://github.com/pyvista/pyvista/issues/2330 , defined a `JaggedArray` class that wraps a connectivity array + offsets (1d int array with the list of successive offsets) and act as a "list of irregular faces", in particular it is compatible with `.from_irregular_faces`